 While people with big ideas and small money have stood the test of time.
 The concept of choosing to invest in those people, in your community, has faltered.
 The distance between the bank and the people it was meant to serve had become too vast.

-ter Huurne and Onink decided to get back to banking’s earliest concept – getting money from people who have it to people who need it.
-They wanted to create an easier pathway for entrepreneurs to get access to funding and to provide investors with the opportunity to have more control over how they invested.
+Jeroen ter Huurne decided to get back to banking’s earliest concept – getting money from people who have it to people who need it.
+He wanted to create an easier pathway for entrepreneurs to get access to funding and to provide investors with the opportunity to have more control over how they invested.

 The founders’ years of experience in the banking industry helped shape the loan application and approval process.
 Collin Crowdfund came to build functionality that provides an accurate interest rate to applicants through their portal, with credit checks through Dun & Bradstreet and their own credit approval process to ensure investment worthiness.
 Their unique approach to crowdfunding is contributing to the evolution of an emerging investment category.

 Of the merge between community-driven funding and traditional banking Jeroen ter Huurne said, “That’s why I always speak about crowd finance because different than pervasive (commonly known) crowdfunding, we are really operating like a bank.
 But we do that with bringing the people together.”